softworkz/emby-wiki/Authentication.md

 * Once you've authenticated, you are free to offer "Remember login" settings so that this screen does not have to be presented in the future.

+* Each user has a HasPassword property, indicating if a password input should be presented when a user is selected.

 ## Authorization Request Header

 Add the following request header on every request: